Breast Milk vs Formula: How Do They Compare?

 Many of the fatty acids in breast milk are also found in common vegetable oils, which explains why manufacturers have chosen vegetable oils as the fat-giving ingredient in infant formula.

-The chart below shows the breakdown of fat levels in mature breast milk and our three popular European formulas:
+The chart below shows the breakdown of fat levels in mature breast milk and four of our most popular European formulas:

 A Closer Look at Carbohydrates